This blog may contain affiliate links. Read our disclosure policy for more info.

 You might be surprised to find out that Lima has some great craft beer breweries popping up all over the place and Miraflores is really in the center of it.
 Go to BarBarian or Lúpulo Peruvian Draft Bar in Miraflores to drink some local craft beer is definitely one of the best things to do in Miraflores.

 For real beer lovers, join this craft beer tour in Miraflores.
-For only $40 USD your tour guide will take you to the best breweries around where you will sample 14 different beers!
+For only $55 USD your tour guide will take you to the best breweries around where you will sample 14 different beers that come from the 3 main regions of Peru!

 9. Try Paragliding